-Ladakh stand off: Indian, Chinese troops undertakes symbolic disengagement; div commanders to meet on Wed
+Ladakh standoff: Indian, Chinese troops undertakes symbolic disengagement; commanders to meet today

 New Delhi, June 09: India and Chinese armies have undertaken a "symbolic disengagement" in a few areas in eastern Ladakh in displaying their resolve to end the border standoff peacefully even as the two sides are set to hold another round of Major General-level talks on Wednesday, people familiar with the development said.